danielmarkschwartz/zenlang/README.md

 ### Replacing Goto

-Much maligned `goto` has legitimate use in C in several situations, most importantly error handling clean up and occasionally exiting nested loops where `break` would not suffice.
+Much maligned `goto` has legitimate use in C in several situations.
+Most importantly error handling clean up and occasionally exiting nested loops where `break` would not suffice, and error handling clean up code.

 Zenlang removes `goto` in order to keep elements of the expression syntax (particularly avoiding a jump out of the right hand side of an assignment)